nwestern93/Rover_Project/README.md

 Group Members:  Nick Western; Braden Brown; JT Herrmann; Dmitry Panin

 Overview:
-In this project we are building a rover with two tasks to complete:
+In this project built a rover capable of performing the following tasks:

-1. Obstacle Course- Our rover will need to navigate a course with objects placed as obstacles throughout.
-We will need to steer the rover through the course without striking the obstacles and without being able to see our rover.
+1. Obstacle Course- Our rover was able to navigate a course with objects placed as obstacles intended to be avoided.
+Our rover avoided these obstacles by having distances transmitted from several on-board sensors to a bluetooth USART interface from which we fed directional instructions to orient the rover away.

-2. Drag Race – Our rover will attempt to drive as fast as possible to a finish line and stop as close to the finish line as possible, again, without us being able to watch the rover while it drives.
+2. Drag Race – Our rover accelerated as quickly as possible to the finish line and stopped autonomously just past the line of tape using a color sensor.

-In addition to the two tasks mentioned above; the obstacle course and the drag race, we also have to design our rover with the following constraints in mind:
+In addition to the two tasks mentioned above; the obstacle course and the drag race, we also designed our rover with the following constraints in mind:

 1. Our only connection to our rover is a wireless USART or RS232.
 This may allow transmission of a low resolution visible spectrum camera (only 10x10 pixels) at a low frame rate of approximately 2fps to act as a backup to the autonomous capabilities and stop or back up the rover in case of emergency.

-2. Our rover must incorporate at least three topics we have covered in labs out of the following list: GPIO, Interrupts, Timers, UART, I2C, Analog, and PID.
+2. Our rover incorporated the following: GPIO, Interrupts, Timers, UART, I2C, Analog to Digital conversion (ADC), and PID control.

-3. Because we are a graduate group we are required to use PID along with three other options.

 Instructions: